MLaaS-idfCts/mlops-trainning-for-rookies/05-MLflow/05-MLflow.md

 2. Deploy an MLflow server locally.

 ### Key Concepts:
+- tracking
-- project
+- projects
 - models
-- mlflow-server
-- mlflow-client

 ### Final Exercise:
-Use our MLflow server/your local one, try some basic stuff to get familiar with the UI, don't worry, in the next chapter you'll get more experience with MLflow :D
+Use our MLflow server/your local one, add tracking to your previous work.